Prag8855/aab/content/guides/moving-to-berlin.md

 ### Apply for a residence permit

 If you are not a [EU](/glossary/European%20Union) or [[EEA]] citizen, you need a [residence permit](/glossary/Aufenthaltstitel) to live and work in Germany.
-You can't work before you get your residence permit.
-If you can't get a residence permit, you can't move to Germany.
+You need a residence permit to start working or studying.

 **[Who needs a residence permit? ➞](/guides/residence-permit#who-needs-a-german-residence-permit)**

 You can apply for a residence permit at a German embassy or consulate in your home country.
-If you are from {{AUFENTHV_41_COUNTRIES}}, you can come to Germany, then apply for a residence permit at the *[[Ausländerbehörde]]*.
+If you are a citizen of {{AUFENTHV_41_COUNTRIES}}, you can come to Germany, then apply for a residence permit at the *[[Ausländerbehörde]]*.

+It takes a few months to get a residence permit.
+Apply as soon as you can.
+If you apply for a [work visa](/glossary/Work%20Visa) or a [[Blue Card]], apply as soon as you get a job offer.

-It's still better to apply in your home country, and move once you have permission to start working.
+It's safer to apply for a residence permit in your home country, and move to Germany when you have permission to start working.
+You save a lot of money while you wait.

 ## Your first month in Berlin

 ### Open a bank account

 Open a bank account as soon as you can.
-You need it to pay your rent and receive your paychecks.
-A bank account in another European country works too.
+You need it to pay rent and receive paychecks.
+You can use a bank from any European country.

-Some banks might reject your passport, or ask for documents that you don't have.
-Choose an [expat-friendly bank](/guides/best-bank-germany#german-banks-for-expats) that will accept you.
+Some banks don't let immigrants open an account.
+They don't accept all passports, or they ask for documents that you don't have.
+Choose an [expat-friendly bank](/guides/best-bank-germany#german-banks-for-expats).

 **[Best German banks for expats ➞](/guides/best-bank-germany)**

-To transfer money from another country, use [Wise](/out/wise).
+To send money from another country, use [Wise](/out/wise).

 ### Get a mobile phone contract

 **Before you arrive**, [buy a temporary eSIM card](/out/airalo).
 Buy it online, and activate it when you arrive.
 You will have mobile data as soon as you arrive in Germany.
-Kiosks at the airport also sell temporary SIM cards.
+You can buy a temporary SIM card at the airport, but they are more expensive.

+You can also use a SIM card from another [EU](/glossary/European%20Union) country.
+It will work for a few months at no extra cost.
+When it stops working, you need a German SIM card.[^0]

 **After you arrive**, get a cheaper phone plan from...

 - Vodafone, Telekom and O2 stores
 - Saturn, MediaMarkt and [other electronics stores](/guides/where-to-buy-what#electronics)
-- Aldi and Lidl supermarkets
+- Aldi and Lidl supermarkets, at the counter

 Use [Verivox](/out/verivox-cellphone) to compare cellphone plans.
+Prepaid plans are often much cheaper.
 I use [Vodafone CallYa](/out/vodafone-callya) since 2015.
 [Aldi Talk](/out/aldi-talk) is another good, cheap option.

-To activate your SIM card, you usually need your passport and your [registration certificate](/glossary/Anmeldebest%C3%A4tigung).[^1] If you don't have a registration certificate, they might just use your temporary address.[^2]
+To activate your SIM card, you might need your passport and your [registration certificate](/glossary/Anmeldebest%C3%A4tigung).[^1] If you don't have a registration certificate, they might just use your temporary address.[^2]

-You can use a SIM card from any other [EU](/glossary/European%20Union) country.
-It will work for a few months at no extra cost.
-After some time, it might stop working, and you will need a German SIM card.[^0]

 ### Move into your apartment

 After you [find an apartment](/guides/find-a-flat-in-berlin), you must move in.
-There is a lot to do after you move into your new apartment.
-You [register your address](/guides/anmeldung-in-english-berlin), learn to [sort your trash](/guides/sorting-trash-in-germany), put your name on your mailbox and a lot more.
+You must [register your address](/guides/anmeldung-in-english-berlin), learn to [sort your trash](/guides/sorting-trash-in-germany), put your name on your mailbox and a lot more.

 **[How to move into an apartment ➞](/guides/moving-in)**

 ### Register your address

 You must [register your address](/glossary/Anmeldung) after you move in.
-You will get a [registration certificate](/glossary/Anmeldebest%C3%A4tigung) and a [tax ID](/glossary/Steueridentifikationsnummer).
+It's mandatory.
+This is how you get a [registration certificate](/glossary/Anmeldebest%C3%A4tigung) and a [tax ID](/glossary/Steueridentifikationsnummer).
 You need the registration certificate to use government services.
 Your employer needs your tax ID to pay you correctly.

 **[How to register your address in Berlin ➞](/guides/anmeldung-in-english-berlin)**

 ### Get liability insurance

 After you move in, get [liability insurance](/glossary/Haftpflichtversicherung).
-It's cheap, but but it's the most important insurance after health insurance.
+It's the most important insurance after health insurance.
 Most people have it.

 **[What is liability insurance? ➞](/guides/haftpflichtversicherung)**